zhwaaaaaa/redis/README.md

 `3.2.12`

 # what
-use clion and cmake to debug redis
+use clion and cmake to debug redis.and I will add comment for code.